-2.15.4 Maternity Medical Leave
+2.15.4 Maternity/Paternity Medical Leave

-A faculty member will be given up to two weeks without loss of pay for medical care during pregnancy and childbirth.
+A faculty member will be given up to two weeks without loss of pay for medical care during pregnancy, childbirth, or adoption.
 If medical complications arise from pregnancy or childbirth for either mother or child, Section 2.15.1 on Disability/Sick Leave will apply.